Creamy mustard and dill topping makes this salmon dish Scandi-licious! The easy-to-make lingonberry sauce is a great, sweet-sharp accompaniment.

-We had a fantastic holiday in Sweden just over a year ago, and it is possibly the most child-friendly country I have ever visited.
+We had a fantastic holiday in Sweden when my daughter Kipper was little, and it is possibly the most child-friendly country I have ever visited.
 Kipper had a whale of a time.
 If we weren’t playing in snow, we were visiting amazing museums, spending the night in a tree house, or admiring incredible rapids.
 Also, eating vast quantities of salmon, herring, pancakes, and all manner of delicious things flavoured with lingonberries.
-Yum.

 This amount of mustardy-dill topping, and lingonberry sauce, would be plenty for 4 pieces of salmon.